buttonsrtoys/registrar/README.md

 Inherited models are located on the widget tree (similar to Provider, InheritedWidget).
 Unlike single services, you can add as many inherited models as you need.

-Adding inherited models to the widget tree uses the same Registrar widget, but add the `inherited` parameter:
+Adding inherited models to the widget tree uses the same Registrar widget, but with the `inherited` parameter:

 ```dart
 Registrar<MyModel>(